Home EV charger installation requirements in the UK

 Home EV charger installation requirements

-Installing a home EV charger in the UK isn’t as straightforward as plugging in a new appliance.
+Unfortunately, installing a home EV charger in the UK isn’t as straightforward as plugging in a new appliance.
 It involves navigating important requirements and permissions to ensure the setup is safe, efficient, and compliant with regulations.
-This blog post aims to clarify the process by detailing what is required to install an electric car charger.

 Property ownership or landlord permission